Kubernetes Security Best Practices: 2026 Production Hardening Guide

 • RBAC — Overly permissive roles allow lateral movement and privilege escalation once an attacker gains any foothold.

-The controls below address each of these surfaces.
-Prioritize based on your threat model — a public-facing multi-tenant cluster needs all of them; an internal development cluster can relax some.
+Prioritize based on your threat model — a public-facing multi-tenant cluster needs all of these; an internal development cluster can relax some.

 1. RBAC: Least Privilege from Day One